-iHub provides the following benefits when integrating systems:
+iHub offers the following benefits when integrating systems:

-- An easy-to-use interface for an Author to create web service wrappers for GAAP with minimal effort. - Frees the Author from operational concerns with the deployment and maintenance of integration components. - Frees the Author from essential cross-cutting concerns, such as logging, performance, security, and so on. - · Enables integration with the rest of the GAAP product family.
+- Provides an easy-to-use interface for an Author to create web service wrappers for Intelligent Automation with minimal effort. - Frees the Author from operational concerns with the deployment and maintenance of integration components. - Frees the Author from essential cross-cutting concerns, such as logging, performance, security, and so on. - Enables integration with the rest of the Intelligent Automation product family.